The Project Phoebe Team

 Joana Rose

-Jo (she/they) is a fourth-year undergraduate in Wildlife, Fish and Conservation Biology at UC Davis.
+Jo (she/they) recently graduated with a Bachelor’s in Wildlife, Fish and Conservation Biology at UC Davis.
 She is interested in the overlap between wildlife conservation, climate change, and making science accessible for local communities of all ages and demographics.
 She has previously worked on the Putah Creek Nestbox Project and as a resource technician in the Indiana Dunes.
 In her free time, she likes to go to concerts, watch movies, and spend time with her two cats, Stevie and Bug.

 Jyotsna Jha